NHL All-Star Skills Competition: Winners

+Final standings

-Past Events
+Past events

 The following is a partial list of past events:

-Breakaway Relay
+Breakaway relay

 The Breakaway Relay was held from 1991 to 2007.
 The purpose of the event is to use teamwork to score on a breakaway against an opposing goalie.
 Points are awarded to the team with the most goals and the individual goalie who lets in the fewest goals.

 Winners

-Elimination Shootout
+Elimination shootout

 The Elimination Shootout was held from 2008 to 2012.
 The purpose of the event is for individual scorers to try to score on a breakaway against an opposing goalie.
 Shooters who score stay alive in the contest while those failing to score are eliminated.
 The contest goes until all shooters are eliminated but one, with that shooter being the winner.

 Winners

-Elite Women's 3-on-3 Hockey
+Elite women's 3-on-3 hockey

 The Elite Women's 3-on-3 Hockey was held in 2020.
 Twenty of the best women's players in the world competed in a 20-minute, 3-on-3 game, with ten American All-Stars facing off against ten Canadian All-Stars.

-There was two 10-minute periods with a running clock (except last minute of regulation and penalty shots).
+There were two 10-minute periods with a running clock (except last minute of regulation and penalty shots).
 Teams switch ends after one period of play.
-Penalties will be "served" with penalty shot being awarded to the player fouled.
-And in the event of a tie, there will be a 3-minute sudden death overtime with a running clock to determine the winner.
+Penalties will be "served" with a penalty shot being awarded to the player fouled.
+In the event of a tie, there will be a 3-minute sudden death overtime with a running clock to determine the winner.
 If tied after overtime, a sudden death shootout will occur.